ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 ``--prune-tips <2k> --prune-unitigs 0 --fallback 2``, which implements the cleaning procedure proposed in `McCortex <https://github.com/mcveanlab/mccortex>`_ (Turner et al., 2018) and includes the following steps:

 1. Prune all tips shorter than *2k*, where *k* is the k-mer length.
 2. Compute a threshold for the minimum k-mer abundance as follows.
 Assume the number of k-mers with sequencing errors (erroneous k-mers) follows a Poisson distribution with a Gamma distributed mean.
-Also, assume that all k-mers with abundance 3 or less are generated due to sequencing errors.
+Also, assume that all k-mers with an abundance of 3 or less are generated due to sequencing errors.
 Based on these numbers, fit a Poisson distribution and pick a threshold such that k-mers predicted to be erroneous make up at most 0.1% of the total k-mer coverage at that abundance level.
 If the chosen threshold keeps less than 20% of the total coverage, deem the automatic estimation procedure unsuccessful and use the fallback value of 2 instead (set by flag ``--fallback``).
 3. Traverse the graph (where all short tips have already been removed in step 1) and fetch all unitigs with a median k-mer abundance greater or equal to the threshold defined in step 2.

 Once all clean contigs (or unitigs) are extracted from a de Bruijn graph, construct a clean de Bruijn graph from them.